Kolesov RD-36

 The Kolesov RD-36 was a supersonic turbojet engine used on various Soviet aircraft projects.

 Design and development

-Developed at OKB-36 (P. A. Kolesov) and produced at the Rybinsk Motor-Building Plant.
-The RD-36-51A engine was developed for the Tu-144D supersonic passenger aircraft.
-A simplified modification with a fixed nozzle for the high-altitude Myasishchev M-17 was designated RD-36-51B.
-The engine develops a thrust of 7000 kgf.
+Developed at OKB-36 (P. A. Kolesov) and produced at the Rybinsk Motor-Building Plant, the RD-36-51A engine was developed for the Tu-144D supersonic passenger aircraft.
+A simplified version with a fixed nozzle for the high-altitude Myasishchev M-17 was designated RD-36-51B.
+The engine developed a thrust of 7000 kgf.